mermaid-from-space/Learn_python_with_myra/README.md

  The range we use when accessing a slice of a string works just like the one created by the range function.

  strings in python are immutable- they can't be modified.

+ ***Method: a function associated with a specific class.

+ the index method: returns the index of the given substring, inside the string
+ pets = "Cats & Dogs"
+ pets.index("&")
+ 5